 Jan Chambers, President of the National Fibromyalgia & Chronic Pain Association (2015), states, “…I started seeing a chiropractor who provided a thorough examination, ordered x-rays and then …created a very rigorous program to address the problems in my neck and lower back.
 Years later, I still do therapy at home, but it is the chiropractic care that was my lifesaver.
 I feel like chiropractic care literally saved my life.”
 (1)

 A chiropractor can provide care for fibromyalgia naturally!
-Contact Dr Natalie Meiri, a chiropractor serving North Palm Beach, Jupiter, Palm Beach Gardens, and West Palm Beach today at 561-253-8984.
+Contact Dr Natalie Meiri, a chiropractor serving West Palm Beach, Jupiter, Palm Beach Gardens, and North Palm Beach today at 561-253-8984.